gccloudone/aurora/content/en/technical-advisory-group/_index.en.md

 ## 1. Overview and Mandate

-The **Aurora Technical Advisory Group (TAG)** is an **advisory body** that provides expert guidance and recommendations on the Aurora project’s architecture, standards, security, and best practices.
+The **Aurora Technical Advisory Group (TAG)** is an **advisory body** that provides expert guidance and recommendations on the Aurora product’s architecture, standards, security, and best practices.
 By convening architects, technical leads, and relevant stakeholders within Shared Services Canada (SSC) and broader Government of Canada (GoC) contexts, the Aurora TAG:

 - Evaluates **technical proposals** and **enhancement requests**, ensuring alignment with GoC policies and SSC enterprise standards.
 - Recommends **best practices** and **compliance** approaches for security, architecture, and operational workflows.